 Westchester Mediation Services

-Divorce mediation is a voluntary process where divorcing couples work together with a trained mediator to negotiate and resolve their differences in a non-adversarial forum.
-In mediation, no one decides who is right and who is wrong, or who wins and who loses.
+We mediate a range of family issues, including divorce, separation, parenting, asset division, prenuptial and postnuptial agreements.
+Mediation is a voluntary process where people work together with a trained mediator to negotiate and resolve their differences in a non-adversarial forum.
 The mediator facilitates communication, helps you to evaluate your options, and helps you to reach a mutually agreeable resolution.
-Berkman Bottger Newman & Schein LLP, features several award-winning divorce mediators.
+To learn more about mediation please read the benefits of Mediation.
+Berkman Bottger Newman & Schein LLP features several award-winning divorce mediators.

 Experienced Westchester Professionals

-The divorce lawyers at Berkman Bottger Newman & Schein understand the proper local rules and procedures and how to work with Court Attorney Referees, as well as handle filing rules specific to Westchester County.
+The divorce and family law attorneys at Berkman Bottger Newman & Schein know and understand rules and procedures specific to Westchester County.
 Partner and attorney Abby Rosmarin is a long-time Westchester family law practitioner and a therapist who specializes in conflict resolution.
 She is also a member of both the Westchester County Bar Association (ADR Committee) and the Westchester Women’s Bar Association (co-chair of the Mediation Committee).
 Partner and attorney Ellen Werfel Martineau is a seasoned litigator and appellate attorney with a solid reputation for integrity, intellect and responsiveness, and member of the Westchester Women's Bar Association, and the Family Law Section of the Westchester County Bar.
+She is also formally trained in mediation and collaborative law.

-As a dedicated New York family law practice, we establish close working relationships with our clients, resulting in strong and effective representation and characterized by humanity, caring, and understanding.
-Learn more about Berkman Bottger Newman & Schein LLP, by reading our attorney biographies or perusing our blog.
-Schedule a consultation today by calling us at (914) 308-3435 or contacting us online.
-We have offices in White Plains for your convenience.
+As a dedicated New York family law practice, we establish close working relationships with our clients, resulting in strong and effective representation characterized by humanity, caring, and understanding.
+Learn more about Berkman Bottger Newman & Schein LLP, by reading our attorney biographies or perusing our blogs.
+Schedule a consultation today by calling us at 212-466-6015 or contacting us online.